goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 This definition of terms yields an induction/recursion principle, which can be used to define functions over the $\lambda$-terms by structural recursion and prove properties about the $\lambda$-terms using structural induction (recursion and induction being two sides of the same coin).
 However, whilst the definition above describes valid terms of the $\lambda$-calculus, there are implicit assumptions one makes about the terms, namely, the $x$ in the $\lambda x.t$ case appears bound in $t$.
 This means that while $x$ and $y$ might be distinct terms of the $\lambda$-calculus (i.e. $x \neq y$), $\lambda x.x$ and $\lambda y.y$ represent the same term, as $x$ and $y$ are bound by the $\lambda$.
 Without the notion of $\alpha$-equivalence of terms, one cannot prove any properties of terms involving bound variables, such as saying that $\lambda x.x \equiv \lambda y.y$.

-In an informal setting, reasoning with $\alpha$-equivalence of terms is often very implicit, however in a formal setting of theorem provers, having an inductive definition of "raw" $lambda$-terms, which are not $alpha$-equivalent, yet reasoning about $\alpha$-equivalent $\lambda$-terms poses certain challenges.
+In an informal setting, reasoning with $\alpha$-equivalence of terms is often very implicit, however in a formal setting of theorem provers, having an inductive definition of "raw" $\lambda$-terms, which are not $\alpha$-equivalent, yet reasoning about $\alpha$-equivalent $\lambda$-terms poses certain challenges.
-One of the main problems is the fact that the inductive/recursive definition does not easily lift to $alpha$-equivalent terms.
+One of the main problems is the fact that the inductive/recursive definition does not easily lift to $\alpha$-equivalent terms and using induction as a proof technique for such a definition is no longer valid.
 Take a trivial example of a function on raw terms, which checks whether a variable appears bound in a given $\lambda$-term.
 Clearly, such function is well formed for "raw" terms, but does not work (or even make sense) for $\alpha$-equivalent terms.
 Conversely, there are informal definitions over $\alpha$-equivalent terms, which are not straight-forward to define over raw terms.
 Take the usual definition of substitution, defined over $\alpha$-equivalent terms, which actually relies on the following fact in the $\lambda$-case:

 \begin{center}